 Without our big toes and thumbs, we lose our BALANCE.

-In order to walk in the ways of Yahweh, we need to be able to grasp his Words, His voice, and His direction, and we need BALANCE to get there.
+To walk in the ways of Our Father, we need to be able to grasp His Words, His voice, and His instructions and guidance, and we need balance to get there.

 A balanced person has qualities that rest on a couple principles.